Friday, March 30, 2018

 It's a large winery with loads of covered patio space and a pretty water feature bubbling gently in the background.
 I didn't take loads of pictures - it was just so relaxing and the wine was wonderful and we were busy snackin'.

 We enjoyed some smoked mackerel, crackers, and cheddar with stout - Hubby's choices from Trader Joe's.
-We packed it all in around 4 p.m. and headed home to enjoy dinner with the fam.
+We packed it all in around 4 p.m. and headed home.
 And that happy weekend feeling is still with me today!

 Monday, March 26, 2018